 Nestled on the banks of the Willamette River, the Owen Rose Garden is a gorgeous tourist spot in Eugene.
 It’s one of the best things to see, as it’s one of the most beautiful places in Eugene, Oregon.

 The Owen Rose Garden is an 8.5-acre public garden.
 It is one of the places to visit in Eugene if you love pretty flowers and surreal landscapes.
 Since it was established in 1951, all the garden has done is blossom.

-The garden offers a peaceful atmosphere where you can spend an afternoon with your friends and family.
-You can take a walk on the lopped walking paths down by the quiet Willamette River.
+The garden offers a peaceful atmosphere where you can spend an afternoon with friends and family.
+You can walk on the lopped paths by the quiet Willamette River.
 And if you’re feeling lazy, you can always sit on one of the park benches and enjoy the view.